Govind2008/edmontonpy/README.rst

 EdmontonPy
 ==========

-A website devoted educate to promoting Python in Edmonton withi a year!.
+A website devoted educate to promoting Python in Edmonton within a year!.

 Getting Started
 ===============